Trauma/ui-test-urls/README.md

 Then run ``npm run test`` in your terminal.
 Once the tests are passed your browser should popup.
 Review the screenshots, if everthing is ok then you must set them as references.

-If not you can tune backstopJS settings in the `backstop-config.js` file look at the `scenariosArray` block.
-Please also refere to backstopJS documentation.
+If not, you can tune backstopJS settings in the `backstop-config.js` file.
+Look at the `scenariosArray` block and refere to backstopJS documentation.

 In these setup backstopJS config object is define as a node module inside a .js file in order to iterate through all the target urls.

 # Set the references

-In order to approve the previous test run, an therefor make it the new reference, run ``npm run approve`` in your terminal.
-The reference hence is name will be the comparision reference for the next tests.
+In order to approve the previous test run, an therefore make it the new reference, run ``npm run approve`` in your terminal.
+The reference, hence is name will be the comparisions reference for the next tests.

 # Jenkins integration